Disconnection or restriction

-- Your energy provider must issue you with at least two written notices - a reminder and a disconnection warning.
+Providers must follow a number of steps before they disconnect you, including issuing you with at least two written notices - a reminder and a disconnection warning.
 The disconnection warning notice can be issued at least 6 business days after the reminder notice.
 The disconnection warning notice should state:

 - the reason/s for disconnection

 - the date when the warning period ends and that payment must be made during the warning period